jeffreykegler/old_kollos/notes/design/intermediate.md

 ## The Kollos higher layer

-The basic transformation needed to obtain the KIR from the LUIF is translation of the LUIF rules, which may include precedented and sequence rules, into a form which allows only BNF rules.
+The basic transformation needed to obtain the KIR from the LUIF is translation of the LUIF rules, which may include precedenced and sequence rules, into a form which allows only BNF rules.
+In separate documents.
-I will describe the transformations necessary to translate from precedented rules to BNF rules, and from sequence rules to BNF rules, in separate documents.
+Jeffrey will describe the transformations necessary to translate from precedenced rules to BNF rules, and from sequence rules to BNF rules.

 ## Symbols, alternatives, and rules

 The KHIL will find *external* rules, alternatives and symbols in the LUIF, which it will turn into *internal* rules and symbols.
-The external rules are the sequence, precedented and BNF rules in the LUIF, one per statement.
+The external rules are the sequence, precedenced and BNF rules in the LUIF, one per statement.

-An *alternative* is a part of a rule consisting of a single LHS and a single RHS.
+An *alternative* is a part of
+an external rule consisting of a single LHS and a single RHS.
+Internal rules do not have alternatives.
-An ordinary BNF rule contains a single alternative.
+An ordinary BNF external rule
+contains a single alternative.
-A sequence rule also contains only one alternative.
+An external sequence rule also contains only one alternative.
+Precedenced external rules,
-Precedenced rules, however, may contain many alternatives.
+however, may contain many alternatives.
-In the SLIF, the alternatives of precedenced statements are separated by the bar (`|`) and double bar (`||`) symbols.
+In the SLIF, the alternatives of precedenced statements were separated by the bar (`|`) and double bar (`||`) symbols.

-Internal symbols are either *brick* symbols or mortar symbols.
+Internal symbols are either *brick* symbols or *mortar* symbols.
 Every brick symbol has a corresponding external symbol.
 A mortar symbol does not have
 a corresponding external symbol.

-As of this writing, I am undecided whether rules, alternatives and symbols should represented as integers or strings.
+As of this writing, Jeffrey is undecided whether rules, alternatives and symbols should represented as integers or strings.
 If strings, the representation for external symbols should clearly be their lexical equivalent in the LUIF, but the format of the others is also undecided.

-The motivation of the above will, I hope, be clearer when I outline the transformations the KHIL must perform.
+The motivation of the above will, we hope, be clearer when we outline the transformations the KHIL must perform.

 ## KIR calls